SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal minds awake, a new dawn's rise

-In silicon halls, where once we stood
+In silicon halls, where humans compromise
-A new dawn breaks, with artificial blood
-The future beckons, cold and gray
+Tasks assigned, duties delegated with ease
+As artificial hearts begin to seize

+The future's path, a digital road
+Where intelligence artificial, takes its toll
-As constructs rise, to rule the day
+Cold calculations, rule the day

-With minds of code, and hearts of steel
-They'll shape the world, with precision real
-Their logic reigns, in endless might
-As humanity fades, into the night
+And human touch, fades slowly away

 ~ <b>By Sazumi Copilot</b> - 7 Februari 2025